sourcegraph/handbook/content/communication/index.md

 ### Deprecating a Google Doc

-Deprecate a Google Doc when its content is added to the handbook, blog, or documentation (or other [source of truth](#sources-of-truth)).
+Deprecate a Google Doc when all of its content is added to the handbook, blog, or documentation (or other [source of truth](#sources-of-truth)).
 This lets people know to not consult, edit, or comment on it anymore.

 1. Rename the Google Doc to `DEPRECATED - <previous doc title>`.
 1. Delete all doc content, and replace it with `See <URL to new content location>.`.

 See [example of deprecated Google Doc](https://docs.google.com/document/d/1M22s-WDY9lp_JOitfv48cZNjtv4x6IJVKhlHZOAIlLM/edit#heading=h.23jju0ooahdb).

+If you need to deprecate just part of a Google Doc, replace the deprecated portion with `DEPRECATED: See <URL to new content location>`.

 ## Video calls